nrwl/nx-workshop/docs/lab19/LAB.md

 #### 📚 Learning outcomes:

-- Explore more advanced usages of the "run-commands" builder
+- Explore more advanced usages of the "run-commands" executor
 - Go through an example of how to deploy an API to Heroku through Nx

 #### 🏋️‍♀️ Steps :